In this blog we look at the law surrounding tree and hedgerow removal and consider the following:

 Trees in Conservation Areas

-The LPA can respond to a Section 211 Notice in three ways: it can create a TPO if this is justified; it can decide not to impose a TPO and inform the notice giver that works can go ahead or it can decide not to make a TPO and allow the 6-week notice period to end.
-The works can go ahead following expiry of the 6-week notice period or earlier with LPA consent; works must be carried out within 2 years of the date of the notice.
+The planning authority can respond to a Section 211 Notice in three ways: it can create a TPO if this is justified; it can decide not to impose a TPO and inform the notice giver that works can go ahead or it can decide not to make a TPO and allow the six week notice period to end.
+The works can go ahead following expiry of the six week notice period or earlier with planning authority consent; works must be carried out within two years of the date of the notice.

 To fell trees in a Site of Special Scientific Interest (SSSI), a felling licence must be applied for and a supplementary Notice of Operations giving details of how the SSSI will be protected during the work must be completed.
 Felling trees near an ancient monument may require scheduled monument consent.